katiekeegan/website/content/personal/flight.md

 ## International Studies and Philosophy

 I've been extremely lucky to have spent around 2-3 months a year visiting my Japanese family for much of my life.
-Although I spend most of my life physically in the States, I'm extremely grateful for opportunities like briefly attending Japanese elementary and middle school and taking coursework in Asian Gender Studies and Asian Art History at MBU.
+Although I'm usually physically in the States, I'm extremely grateful for opportunities like briefly attending Japanese public kindergarten, elementary school, and middle school, as well as recently taking coursework in Asian Gender Studies and Asian Art History at MBU.

 Having this international upbringing inspired me to learn more about the connections between cultures and global worldviews in college.
 I loved exploring the intersections of cultural diversity and philosophy through these MBU courses:
 - _Modern Political Thought: Global Justice_
 - _International Relations_
 - _Mediation and Conflict Resolution_
+- _Intercultural Communication_
+- _Japan and Globalization: A Cultural Approach_